henry0hai/dbeaver-cross-config-sync/README.md

 file for all stored `DB connections`, `queries` and `configs`, don't worry, this tools will do that boring part for you.
 Will make sure you can have your `own DBeaver configuration` same as each computer you want.
+- Make sure your `DBeaver configuration` easy to `sync between different computer`, so that you will always have the `same configuration` you want.
 - This tool have `two passwords protection layers` based on the `user inputted`, you can see sample usage below.